List of Red Digital Cinema cameras: Media

+The footage from Red cameras can also be captured over a LAN network using the Red Tether application.
+Since older Red cameras only featured a Gigabit-Ethernet connection, this resulted in reduced recording frame rates and higher compression ratios.
+DSMC2 cameras require a compatible expansion module, as the camera body itself doesn't feature Ethernet connectivity.

 RCP Development Kit

 Announced at NAB 2013 and launched in 2014, The RCP Development Kit is a SDK (software development kit) that allows programmers to create custom applications to control their camera via mobile device, computer, or micro-controller.
-The kit included the RCP Bridge, a wireless module that allows apps to communicate with the camera.
+The kit included the Redlink Bridge, a wireless module that allows apps to communicate with the camera.
 The bridge supports a wireless communication range of approximately 50 feet.

 Workflow

 Redcine-X Pro

 Redcine-X Pro is a free-of-charge post-processing software collection developed by Red, built specifically for Red camera systems.
 It includes a coloring toolset, integrated timeline, and post effects software collection for both stills and motion.
 The post-production software allows for non-destructive manipulation of raw .R3D files.
 Redcine-X was the first workflow software developed solely by Red.
 Like Redcine, Red offered it as an end-to-end workflow solution for Red customers.
 It preceded the current Redcine-X Pro.

 With Redcine-X Pro, users can mark frames while shooting and access those specific frames within their timeline.
-Additionally, there are features like A.D.D.
-(Advanced Dragon Debayer), a new algorithm for Dragon that analyzes every pixel, plus grading and raw adjustment options.
+Users can take advantage of the countless color grading and raw adjustment options.
+Additionally, there were features like A.D.D.
+(Advanced Dragon Debayer), a complex algorithm that analyzes every pixel and is only available for footage captured on specific sensors.